-- PT 101 Introduction to Physical Therapy (may be waived for transfer students with greater than 60 credit hours)
+- PT 101 Introduction to Physical Therapy

-- PHIL 212 General Ethics, or 225, Biomedical Ethics
+- PHIL 212 General Ethics or PHIL 225 Biomedical Ethics

 - MATH 117 Pre-Calculus (for Physics) or a 26+ on math portion of ACT

-- The DPT admissions committee reserves the right to make justifiable exceptions to these requirements on a case-by-case basis.
+NOTE: The DPT admissions committee reserves the right to make justifiable exceptions to these requirements on a case-by-case basis.

 - Transfer of Graduate Courses